-Management's Discussion & Analysis (for the year ended October 31, 2018)
+Management's Discussion & Analysis (for the three month period ended January 31, 2019)

 The possibility that the Malian government may adopt substantially different policies or interpretations, which might extend to the expropriation of assets, cannot be ruled out.
 Political risk also includes the possibility of civil disturbances and political instability in neighbouring countries, as well as threats to the security of properties and workforce due to political unrest, civil wars or terrorist attacks.
 Any such activity may disrupt our operations, limit our ability to hire and keep qualified personnel as well as restrict our access to capital.